ardasalvarlilar/Calculator/README.md

 # Calculator
-Created a basic calculator app using HTML SCSS and JavaScript
+Created a basic calculator app using HTML SCSS and JavaScript <br>
+<a href="https://ardasalvarlilar.github.io/Calculator/">To go to the website</a>